Find out how we can help your business this end of financial year Learn More

 Christmas Parties & FBT

 Having a Christmas party for staff away from the business premises is considered ‘entertainment’ for FBT purposes.
 However, the second common exemption (‘minor benefit exemption’) may apply.
-Each case is different, but where the cost is less than $300 per head, this generally would mean no FBT payable, but no tax deduction or GST credits could be claimed.
+Each case is different, but where the cost is less than $300 per head, this generally would mean no FBT is payable, but no tax deduction or GST credits could be claimed.

-If you are feeling generous, and are looking to spend more than $300 per head, then FBT would likely apply, however you could then claim a tax deduction on entertainment expenses to the extent FBT is paid on those expenses.
+If you are feeling generous, and are looking to spend more than $300 per head, then FBT would likely apply.
+However you could then claim a tax deduction on entertainment expenses to the extent FBT is paid on those expenses.

-As with most tax related things, there are many intricacies in relation to entertainment and FBT that can lead to different outcomes, so we would suggest seeking professional advice.
+As with most tax-related things, there are many intricacies in relation to entertainment and FBT that can lead to different outcomes, so we would suggest seeking professional advice.

 Gifts & FBT